Import OST File into Live Exchange Mailbox

 - Select ‘OST to Live Exchange’.

-- You can go with the default job name or create your own by selecting the ‘New Job’ option.
+- You may continue with the default job name or select the ‘New Job’ option to assign a different name

 Step 2: Select the Outlook OST file that you want to import